MatejKocourek/apt-fuzzer/code-coverage/README.md

 The end date is a soft dead line.

-Given C files with one `main`, the code coverage tool should output instrumented C files, which, after running the `main`, will generate a `coverage.lcov` containing the line coverage using the [LCOV tracefile format](https://ltp.sourceforge.net/coverage/lcov/geninfo.1.php).
+Given C files with one `main`, the code coverage tool should output instrumented C files, which, after running the `main`, will generate a `coverage.lcov` containing the line coverage using the [LCOV tracefile format](https://manpages.debian.org/unstable/lcov/geninfo.1.en.html).
 LCOV trace files are commonly supported by coverage viewers.
 If you use VSCode, you can use the extension [Coverage Gutters](https://marketplace.visualstudio.com/items?itemName=ryanluker.vscode-coverage-gutters) to visualize the results of your tool.

+Note that you only want to compute the coverage of your program, not of the libraries it uses.
+For instance, `stdio.h`and `stdlib.h` should not be instrumented.

 ## Line coverage